Ibraheem Ahmed

 }

-Let's test our program out by creating a channel, passing it to doubler, and recieving the results:
+Let's test our program out by creating a channel, passing it to doubler, and receiving the results:

 func main() {